relaycorp/eslint-config/README.md

-# eslint-config
+# `@relaycorp/eslint-config`

-ESLint configuration for all Relaycorp JS projects
+ESLint configuration for all Relaycorp JS projects.